aramydEEE/printf/README.md

 You don’t have to handle precision
 You don’t have to handle the length modifiers

+TASK 4.
+Nothing in fine print is ever good news
+Use a local buffer of 1024 chars in order to call write as little as possible.

 Done by Morufat Salau and Kelechi Okorie